Find Heritage at Risk on an interactive map. Move around the map to see what's at risk in your area or use the address search.

-Heritage at Risk in England Revealed
+Heritage at Risk in England Revealed in 2020

 Historic England today (Thursday 15 October, 2020) reveals the historic sites most at risk of being lost forever as a result of neglect, decay or inappropriate development, by publishing the annual Heritage at Risk Register 2020.
 The register provides an annual snapshot of the critical health of England’s most valued historic places and those most at risk of being lost.